plasmacel/makekit/README.md

 4. Perform the steps in **MSYS2 MinGW-w64 toolchain with LLVM/clang**
 5. Create a directory for your project and copy the `CMakeLists.txt` and `c_cpp_properties.json` to the `.vscode` folder.

-# III.
-Toolchains for Windows
+# III/A. Toolchains for Windows

 ### MSYS2 MinGW-w64 toolchain with LLVM/clang